Back to blog

 Leveraging IoT for Sustainability in Equipment Usage

 Another area ripe for improvement in sustainability practices is measuring equipment utilization.
-Monitoring usage with IoT solutions helps enterprises optimize energy consumption and reduce emissions.
-These solutions actively track equipment usage, enabling data-driven decisions to optimize maintenance schedules and reduce unnecessary service visits — enhancing efficiency and lowering emissions.
+Monitoring usage with IoT solutions can help enterprises optimize energy consumption and reduce emissions.
+These solutions actively track equipment usage, enabling data-driven decisions to help optimize maintenance schedules and reduce unnecessary service visits — enhancing efficiency and lowering emissions.
 By predicting when equipment needs servicing and proactively alert enterprises, IoT solutions can also help prevent malfunctions that cause downtime and costly waste.

 Smart Restroom Solutions for Paper Waste Reduction